The system model of the physical layer of the DMR protocol

 run_model("DMR") # Запуск модели.

-Let's analyse the results.
-First, let's display the byte representation of the input and output text message, as well as the number of errors by byte.
+Let's analyze the results.
+To begin with, we will display the byte representation of the input and output text messages, as well as the number of errors by byte.

 println("SNR: $snr")